 Diminutive Dynamo: Staatsballett Berlin's Iana Salenko on Guestings, Salsa Music and Her Knack for Design

-Staatsballett Berlin’s Iana Salenko on guestings, salsa music and her knack for design.
+Staatsballett Berlin principal Iana Salenko talks to us about guestings, salsa music and her knack for design.

 What are you most proud of in your career?